Programming-Contest-Foundation/pcf.community/content/wiki/Hosting-a-preliminary.md

 # Hosting a preliminary

 Hosting a preliminary contest not an easy endeavour to do.
 Starting from scratch is not trivial.
 This article outlines some basic starting points of a contest.
+Everywhere where we write ***should*** you can read *We hope you can do $x to be consistent* feel free to skip some suggestions to make sure you host an preliminary this year instead of being overwhelmed.

 ## The format of the contest